Satismeter offer NPS survey tools, to help you collect feedback from users to help you to improve your business.

 - Select the custom source you created earlier, in your Appbot account.
 If you haven’t created the Custom Source in Appbot head to the Custom Data Sources page in Appbot.
 Hit Add Source beside Zapier, and name your source, then refresh the Zapier page.
 Your new Custom Data Source should now appear in the list, for you to select.

 - For each of the subsequent fields, map them to a Satismeter field if you want to import them.
-The Unique ID and the Published Date are required fields, but the other fields are optional.

 *Note: The Rating field in Appbot only supports scores from 1 to 5 at present.
 We recommend importing the NPS score into the Body Subject field in Appbot instead.

 - Once you’re happy with the mapping of fields click Continue.

 - You then have the option to send a test row to your Custom Source.
 Click “Send Test To Appbot” and verify it appears in Appbot as desired, like this:

 - Click Finish in Zapier, and give you Zap a name.
 Make sure you turn the Zap on if you want it to run.

 Next time you receive a new response in Satismeter it will automatically appear in Appbot.
 You can measure changes in Sentiment, see which Words and Topics are trending, or create your own Custom Topics and Dashboards.
 Watch our complete Appbot Demo video for a full walk-through of each feature, in under 10 minutes.